Zaïko Langa Langa: From Muvaro to Nippon Banzaï

-Zaïko Langa Langa in concert at Salle Madeleine, a multipurpose venue in Brussels, October 1986, featuring JP Buse and Jossart N'Yoka Longo performing on stage.

-During a string of Ngoss-coordinated concerts in Gabon late in 1985, Ngoss endowed Zaïko Langa Langa with new instruments, and in 1986, they released the four-track LP Pusa Kuna...
-Serrez!
-Serrez!, which included singles "Paiement Cash", "Mena", "Ben-Betito", and "Matshi Ya Ilo".
-Produced by ProZal, it explores the themes of love and separation, with "anguish set to tunes of joy".
+During a string of Ngoss-coordinated concerts in Gabon late in 1985, Ngoss endowed Zaïko Langa Langa with new instruments, and in 1986, they released two LPs, Eh Ngoss !
+Eh Ngoss !
+Eh Ngoss ! in the earlier months and Pusa Kuna...
+Serrez !
+Serrez !, which included tracks "Paiement Cash", "Mena", "Ben-Betito", and "Matshi Ya Ilo".
+Produced by ProZal, it explores the themes of love, wisdom and separation, with "anguish set to tunes of joy".
 British writer Gary Stewart extolled it, stating, "The voices blend with ease, yet the beat steps lively as before with a dose of synthesizer added in the name of progress".
 To recompense Ngoss for his support, copies of Pusa Kuna...
 Serrez!
 Serrez! and other Zaïko Langa Langa records were directly dispatched to Ngoss Productions in Libreville for distribution in Gabon.
 Zaïko Langa Langa managed its distribution in Zaire, while Safari Ambiance oversaw the European distribution.
 According to Stewart, they also named Ngoss the band's honorary president, and their mabanga vocabulary expanded to include the shout "eh Ngoss, eh Ngoss".

 In October 1986, Zaïko Langa Langa traveled to Japan to perform shows in universities around Tokyo, as part of a festival, as well as many concerts in Osaka and Sapporo.
 The tour was dubbed Nippon Banzai.
 The moniker was also ascribed to the band's sixteenth LP, a medley of Zaïko's earlier songs.
 It remains one of the most classic Congolese albums.

 In May 1987, Zaïko Langa Langa released the LP Papa Omar, which featured two songs inspired by Teke folklore, "Mikady" and "Ensemble Chansons Bateke," alongside the rumba track "Chérie Ngossanga."
 In June 1987, the band became finalists in the Référendum RFI Canal tropical, ranking second among Afro-Caribbean groups behind Kassav.